bravesoftdz/UniversityOfNone/README.md

 Interesting projects similar to this:
 * MIT Open Courseware (thanks Walter Lewin)
 * Creative Commons
 * GNU FDL (free documentation license).
-But unfortunately it's a (religious) cult and a rambly/verbose nonsensical license
+But unfortunately it's a cult like and a rambly/verbose nonsensical license
 * hardware documentation.
 Thanks for all companies documenting (and educating people about) their hardware